OuterCorner/OpenSSL/README.md

 ## Issues

-When including this framework in your project, you'll have to set **Allow Non-modular Includes In Framework Modules** to YES.
+When including this framework in your project you'll have to set **Allow Non-modular Includes In Framework Modules** to YES.

 ```
 CLANG_ALLOW_NON_MODULAR_INCLUDES_IN_FRAMEWORK_MODULES = YES